Skip to main content

 DESIGN

-CDB, with the support of industry partners, applies a minimum 15% MBE/WBE/PBE goal and 3% VBE goal on design contracts for construction projects with an estimated basic services fee of $75,000 or more (projects valued at approximately $1,000,000 or greater).
+CDB, with the support of industry partners, typically applies a 15% MBE/WBE/PBE goal and 3% VBE goal on design contracts for construction projects with an estimated basic services fee of $75,000 or more (projects valued at approximately $1,000,000 or greater).

 CONSTRUCTION